 Another point is that an Angular app can benefit from getting the translations from an external API, as this will allow for actually change the translations in the app without needing to redeploy the Angular app.
 Also, centralizes the translation, as they might be used by multiple clients such as web apps, mobile apps, and back-end services.

-This post is gonna cover how to fix this by introducing dynamic translation capabilities using ngx-translate for getting translations from a NodeJS REST API.
+This post is going to cover how to fix this by introducing dynamic translation capabilities using ngx-translate for getting translations from a NodeJS REST API.

 Creating an Angular app with dynamic translations from a REST API